 Accommodation Available at Manaslu Circuit Trek

 Besides consuming proper nutrition through meals, trekkers should equally stay properly hydrated throughout the journey to Manaslu.
 We recommend trekkers carry a refillable water bottle, as water sources are available along the trail.
-Yet, consuming water directly from natural sources is not recommended, as that may cause water-borne diseases.
+Yet, consuming water directly from natural sources is not recommended, as that may cause waterborne diseases.
 Thus, consider carrying a water purification tablet to stay hydrated safely.

 Routes of Manaslu Circuit Trek

-Manaslu Circuit Trek begins in Kathmandu, and you drive west from the capital to Arughat.
+Manaslu Circuit Trek begins in Kathmandu, and you drive west from the city to Arughat.
 Following the Budhi Gandaki River north, the road trip continues to Machha Khola, where the trek officially begins.
 The trail takes you through several Magar villages before you stop at Deng.
-As you continue in the company of Nubri ethnic people, the trail will head west and take you to Namrung.
+As you continue in the community of the Nubri ethnic people, the trail will head west and take you to Namrung.
 Then, the next trek takes you to Sama Gaon, where you can rest for an extra day and explore.
 On this day, you can head to the Manaslu Base Camp and soak in the views of Mt.
 Manaslu (8163m).
 While exploring, you can also head to the Birendra Lake or Pung Gyen Gompa.

 After completing the detour to the base camp, you head north towards Dharamshala.
 Further, the altitude increases to 5160 meters at the top of Larkya La Pass.
 The top grants surreal sights of the vistas in Manaslu, Annapurna, and Cheo Himal ranges.
 Then, the descent from the pass will take you to Bimthang.
 Finally, the trek heads to Dharapani and continues across the Marsayangdi River to reach Besisahar.